WHO CAN APPLY

 - Projects that adapt an existing work of art to a new form (i.e. bringing a novel or film work to the stage, turning an existing play into an opera, new/unconventional instrumentation for an existing piece of music, etc.).

-- Projects that do not have confirmed lead artists.
+- Projects that do not have artistic teams at the time of the proposal.

-- Projects that include lead artists who received consecutive MAP grants in 2015 and 2016.
+- Projects that include artists who received consecutive MAP grants in 2016 and 2017.

 - Projects that are fundamentally educational in nature (e.g. workshops, trainings, student enrichment programs, etc.).